 While some children and infants have been sick with COVID-19 and suffered complications from the virus, very few have been hospitalized, and adults still make up most of the known cases to date.
 However, there are still many unknowns about the virus and new information unfolds every day.

 Multisystem inflammatory syndrome in children (commonly known as MIS-C or PMIS) is a serious condition that has occurred in some children who have contracted COVID-19.
-This complication causes a significant inflammatory response in a child’s body that can cause a fever, rash and signs of shock.
-It can even develop several weeks after they’ve initially been infected.
+This complication causes a significant inflammatory response in a child’s body that can cause a fever, abdominal pain, nausea, vomiting, diarrhea, rash, and signs of shock.
+MIS-C typically presents several weeks after a COVID-19 exposure or infection.

 Know the Signs of COVID-19